boringtao/global_blue/readme.txt

 Widgets

 1. Image height does not affect the strucrue.
-2. All widgets have the class of the widget name.
+2. All widgets have the class of the widget names.
 3. Logo, tagline and icons will use CSS sprite technque.